PLAY at Creative Recess

 What PLAY Makes Possible

-Rather than promising outcomes, PLAY cultivates capacities.
+Rather than promising outcomes, PLAY cultivates conditions.
 Through PLAY, people and organizations often develop:

 PLAY does not guarantee comfort or consensus.

-What it makes possible is honesty, repair, movement, and renewed agency—especially in moments of transition, burnout, or complexity.
+What it makes possible is honesty, repair, movement, and renewed agency — especially in moments of transition, burnout, or complexity.
+Especially now.

 An Invitation